-As you’ve likely read, our founding director Matt Dun is a biomedical researcher focused on finding or developing therapy options for DIPG/DMG patients.
-Having known the hopelessness of hearing that his child’s cancer is ‘untreatable’, A/Prof Dun is determined to change the ‘go home and make memories’ paradigm that DIPG/DMG families currently face.
+As you’ve likely read, our founding director Professor Matt Dun is a biomedical researcher focused on finding or developing therapy options for DIPG/DMG patients.
+Having known the hopelessness of hearing that his child’s cancer is ‘untreatable’, Professor Dun is determined to change the ‘go home and make memories’ paradigm that DIPG/DMG families currently face.

 Leading the Cancer Signalling Research Group (CSRG) at The University of Newcastle, Hunter Medical Research Institute, Matt and his team use DIPG/DMG tumour samples to study how the cancer works – particularly the genes and proteins that control tumour cell growth, and its response (or resistance) to experimental therapies.
 The specialised techniques quality work and collaborative approach of Matt and his team have already helped bring treatment options to clinical trial – a fantastic achievement within 4 years of establishing the research program.